“Discounted” or “Free” Roofing Work is Against the Law in Colorado

 - Ask for a permanent place of business, telephone number, tax identification number and, where required, a business license.

 - Insist on seeing copies of the contractor’s liability insurance coverage and workers’ compensation certificates.
 Make sure the coverages are in effect during the job.
-(Note: US workers’ compensation laws vary by state.
-Consult your state’s laws to determine workers’ compensation insurance requirements.)

 - Request client references and a list of completed projects.
 Call these clients to find out whether they were satisfied.
+Or, look online for reviews.

 - Insist on a written proposal and examine it for a complete description of the work and specifications, including approximate start and completion dates and payment procedures.